sindelio/sinds-promise/README.md

 ## Features

-the module exports an object with 4 methods in it:
+The module exports an object with 4 methods in it:

 - sinds_promise.all()
 - sinds_promise.race()